 Did you know how this glacier got its name?
 The name of the glacier came after an employee who got disappeared while trekking on the ice.
 Therefore if going on this glacier trek, make sure to take proper precautions with you.

-4. Root and Kennicott Glaciers
+2.4.
+Root and Kennicott Glaciers

 While visiting these glaciers, you can also explore the tide pools present on the face of the glacier.
 Or you can also go deep down the surfaces and explore the deep ravines and moulins.

-C. What to Keep in Mind While Visiting Alaska Ice Caves?
+3. What to Keep in Mind While Visiting Alaska Ice Caves?

 Cave-ins are a constant threat and for your times at the glacier, always be alert.
 For a hike to the caves, make sure to have the proper equipment with you.

 If you want to watch the glaciers from afar, there are various glacier tours available for you.
 Alaska shore excursions that leave from the northeast of Anchorage help you visit 26 such impressive glaciers in Alaska.

 Global warming has been providing a severe threat to the ice caves.
-Large chunks of ice are melting every year, which are creating casualties for the hikers and increasing the ocean levels, and increasing the risk of floods.
+Large chunks of ice are melting every year, which is creating casualties for the hikers and increasing the ocean levels, and increasing the risk of floods.

-The best time to visit these places is from July to September.
-We advise you to tour these places with good traveling companies and if you are traveling alone make sure you have researched well about the places and climatic conditions.
+The best time to visit these places is from July to September, it is advised to tour these places with good traveling companies, and if you are traveling alone make sure you have researched well about the places and climatic conditions.